All Episodes

 alex jones

-He is a minister in a regional government, a leader in his party.
+He is a minister in a regional government, leader in his party.

-He's a former political prisoner here in the United States for 10 years, where he listened to me in prison.
+He's a former political prisoner here in the United States for ten years, where he listened to me in prison.

-He can really give you a respect is an interesting how Russia sees the Iran-Israel conflict.
+Respect is an interesting example of how Russia sees the Iran-Israel conflict.

 dan friesen